Panabit-Software/Operation_Maintenance_Cernter/README_EN.md

 </p>

 👉 **Welcome to the Panabit SaaS Platform Documentation**
-This platform is developed by Panabit to provide a unified, efficient, and secure cloud-based network management solution for distributed enterprise devices, such as gateways and APs.
+This platform is developed by Panabit to provide a unified, efficient, and secure cloud-based network management service for distributed enterprise devices, such as gateways and APs.

 ---